kovalyshyn/docker-freeswitch/README.md

 ## User Feedback

 ### Issues
-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/kovalyshyn/docker-freeswitch/issues).
+If you have any problems with or questions about this image, please contact us through a [Customer Portal](http://my.webitel.com/2/).